bkushigian/gto-workbook-solutions/solutions/gto-workbook/semi-bluffs-and-protection/bn-rfi-bb-call/Ts4s2s.md

 ## Hands for flop T<span style="color:#000000;">&spades;</span>4<span style="color:#000000;">&spades;</span>2<span style="color:#000000;">&spades;</span>
 ### Combo 1. <b>K<span style="color:#ff0000;">&hearts;</span>T<span style="color:#ff0000;">&hearts;</span></b>    (Flop: T<span style="color:#000000;">&spades;</span>4<span style="color:#000000;">&spades;</span>2<span style="color:#000000;">&spades;</span>)

+1. **Estimate this hand's equity against villain's range.
+Estimate it's EV.
+Does this hand over-realize or under-realize it's equity?**

+   This hand should have around 60% equity, but this should be under-realized.
+   I'd expect the EV to be around $0.33 in a pot of $0.65

+   + **From the solver:**
+     + Equity: 67%,
+     + EV: $0.39 = 60% of pot
+     + EqR: 39/67 = 90%

-1. **If you bet this hand should you expect better hands to fold?
+2. **If you bet this hand should you expect better hands to fold?
 If so, which hands?**

     No.

     + **From the solver:** facing a small bet villain is not folding any pairs.

-2. **If you bet this hand should you expect worse hands to call?
+3. **If you bet this hand should you expect worse hands to call?
 If so, which hands?**

     Worse pairs should be calling, as well as some drawing hands (though these have plenty of equity against us)